moleculerjs/database/docs/README.md

 ```

 # Permissions
 You can configure the readable & writable fields in the field definitions.
-It can useful when you want to return more fields if the logged in user is an administrator but less fields for the regular users.
+It's useful when you want to return more fields if the logged in user is an administrator but less fields for the regular users.
 To check the authority, you should define the [`checkFieldAuthority`](#checkfieldauthority) method.

 ## Example field definitions